 Department website: https://www.isu.edu/psych/

 Psychology is defined as the science of behavior and conscious experience.
-Its domain ranges from the natural to the social sciences and includes such diverse topics as brain function, sensation and perception, learning and cognition, development, personality, and social behavior.
+Its domain ranges from the natural to the social sciences and includes such diverse topics as brain function, learning and cognition, development, personality, social behavior, and psychological disorders.